wozniakpl/obfuscator/README.md

 3. Follow the prompts to choose your settings and specify the words to replace.
   - **Replacement Format**: Use the format `from:to` to specify replacements.
 For example, entering `a:b` will replace every instance of `a` with `b`.

 ### Resetting the Obfuscator

 1. Open the command palette (`Ctrl+Shift+P`) and type "Obfuscate: reset" and hit Enter.

+## Contributing

+See [vsc-extension-quickstart.md](vsc-extension-quickstart.md) for more information on how to get started with this project.

 ## How to Contribute